COVID-19 audiovisual sector measures

 For further information about our COVID-19 tracking project, contact email@example.com

-Tracking these developments as they happen is work in progress, updated every Tuesday and Thursday.
+Tracking these developments as they happen is work in progress, updated every Tuesday.

 If you wish to inform us about any new measures, send an email to: firstname.lastname@example.org with a link to further information.
 We’ll include them in our table.
 Also, if you see any incorrect information in our EXCEL table, contact us using the same Email address.